Shift left: empowerment as-a-service

 A siloed approach to IT service management has always had disadvantages in terms of delivering SLAs that match the demands of end users, etc. However, in today’s always on/always connected workplace, it is dramatically increasing complexity and cost as well as furthering the gap between IT service delivery timeframes and business user expectations.

 Through a strategy called shift left, IT can pass on knowledge, insights and resources to accelerate the service delivery lifecycle and fully automate processes when appropriate.
-Shift left empowers each level of IT staff to perform higher-value tasks while reducing support costs and delivering business users with optimized service experiences.
+Shift left strategy empowers each level of IT staff to perform higher-value tasks while reducing support costs and delivering business users with optimized service experiences.

 What is “Shift Left”?